Installing the Apex Task E-mailer and LDAP Synchronization Service

 a domain account that has administrative database access (member of

 IHR.db_owner).
-Note that the domain account needs read permissions on the local apexTaskEmailer.xml
+Note that the domain account needs read permissions on the local apexTaskEmailer.xml and should have a password that never expires.
+Daemon accounts work great.

 file.